lewagon/dotfiles/04-Front-End/03-Bootstrap/01-Smiley-grids/README.md

 - Then move on to the next resolution (`sm`) and repeat this introspection work 🤔.
 And so on, and so on, until you get to `lg`.

 - You are not obliged to write all the `xs/sm/md/lg` classes.
 If you don't write all of them, it's always the preceding class that applies.
 For instance a `<div class="col-xs-12 col-md-6">` will be full-screen from mobile to laptop, and then half-screen from laptop to larger screens (desktop).

-- The fourth smiley grid of this challenge is a bit tricky.
-You'll have to nest rows.
-Here is how you do this: